Trust in IBCA

 Levels of trust in IBCA are similar to levels of trust in the NHS.

-Ability to fulfill its aims
+Ability to fulfil its aims

 Around a third (37%) think IBCA will fulfil its aim to deliver compensation to each and every one entitled to it, without exception.
 However a similar proportion disagree (35%).